mace141/Notes/fullstack.md

 | PATCH or PUT |    /photos/:id   | update |            update a specific photo           |
 |    DELETE    |    /photos/:id   | delete |            delete a specific photo           |

-# Controllers
+## Controllers

 The Router instantiates an *instance of a controller* and invokes an action on that controller.
-Controllers handle the communication between the Views and the Models.
+Controllers handle the communication between the Views and the Models by sending commands to the model and contructing the server's HTTP Response.

+Controller < ApplicationController < ActionController::Base

-## Parameters
+### Parameters

 Parameters can come from THREE places:
 1. Query string